 The Ending Balance is what your bank statement says is your balance as of a particular date.

-The Verified Balance is the total amount of transactions you have verified in Wave.
+The Wave Balance is the total amount of transactions you have reviewed and verified in Wave.
 Tip: Learn more on How to verify a transaction.

 The Difference is the amount of your bank statement balance minus your Wave verified balance.
 Why would this happen?
 There are a couple explanations: